RobTillaart/ADS1X15/README.md

 - **void setComparatorLatch(uint8_t latch)** 0 = NO LATCH, not 0 = LATCH
 - **uint8_t getComparatorLatch()** returns value set.

+The (no-)latch is not verified in detail yet.

 #### QueConvert